ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers between 3am and 4am.
-Partly cloudy, with a low around 70.
-South southwest wind 2 to 6 mph.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 3am.
+Mostly cloudy, with a low around 70.
+South southwest wind around 6
+         mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Mostly sunny, with a high near 91.
-Northwest wind 3 to 7 mph.<br></div>
+         <h3>Friday</h3>A slight chance of showers and thunderstorms before 7am.
+Mostly sunny, with a high near 91.
+Northwest wind 3 to 7 mph.
+Chance
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">